How to Build and Sustain an Inspiring Organizational Vision

 According to Towers Perrin's research, companies that boasted an engaged workforce pocketed 6% higher profits.
 A research by Kenexa, businesses with an engaged workforce fetch 5X stakeholder returns over a 5 year period.

-We have discussed the importance of starting with the purpose to engage workers in an earlier article.
-As it turns out though, having a powerful WHY is only the first step.
 For you to have a workforce that’s genuinely engaged, motivated, and fulfilled, your organizational WHY must align closely with your workers’ WHY: The reason that makes each of your team members get up in the morning and head to work.

 A disengaged employee is highly likely to interpret work as ‘boring’ and underperform, whereas an engaged employee with a shared and aligned vision produces positive augmented results.